REDS: Rule Extraction for Discovering Scenarios: Related Work

 \section{Related Work}

-In this section we describe scenario discovery techniques used in the literature and justify our choice of PRIM.
-We then review improvements of scenario discovery with PRIM.
-Finally, we review work on rule extraction which has inspired our proposal.
+In this section, we describe scenario discovery techniques used in the literature and their recent improvements.
+Next, we discuss subgroup discovery methods as scenario discovery tools.
+Finally, we review work on weak supervision which has inspired our proposal.